mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 #### Support Scope

-The current JIT Fallback feature is applied to constant scenarios, which require that the actual value can be determined during compilation.
+The current JIT Fallback feature is applied to constant scenarios mainly, which requires that the actual value can be determined during compilation.
+There is limited support for some variable scenarios.
 The JIT Fallback feature is still being improved, and the following is a list of static graph compilation syntaxes that are currently supported by this feature.

 #### Creating and Using Tensor